 If you haven't submitted your application for the Fall 2022 semester, please get your documents to us as soon as possible.

 Tennessee STRONG Act

-The Tennessee STRONG Act is a reimbursement program for members of the TN National Guard to obtain funding towards a first bachelor's degree.
+The Tennessee STRONG Act is a reimbursement program for members of the TN National Guard to obtain funding towards a first bachelor's or master's degree.
 If you have signed a 6 year contract and are actively drilling, we encourage you to apply to utilize this benefit.

-- Be in good standing and currently serving with the Tennessee National Guard.
+Be in good standing with the TNNG

 For any questions regarding your TN STRONG Act benefits, please reach out to one of the contacts below: